Skip to main content

 2. Add another key-value pair where:

-• The key is the exact name of the global variable you want to evaluate.
+• The key is the exact global variable name.

-• The value is the value you are comparing against (for variableExact, variableBiggerThan, variableSmallerThan).
-For variableNotExist, the value is typically an empty string or any placeholder, as it's the existence of the key that matters.
+• The value is what you compare against (for variableExact, variableBiggerThan, variableSmallerThan).
+For variableNotExist, the value is typically an empty string or placeholder because only the key’s existence matters.

-Example: Assume you have a global variable tradingEnabledSystemWide which is set to true or false by another job.
-You want an addPairs job to only run if this flag is true.
+Example: Assume you have a global variable tradingEnabledSystemWide set to true or false by another job.
+You want an addPairs job to run only when this flag is true.

 {